skip to Main Content

 Impact of a scalable training program on the quality of colonoscopy performance and risk of post-colonoscopy colorectal cancer

-Endoscopist adenoma detection rates (ADR) vary widely and are associated with patients' risk of post-colonoscopy colorectal cancers (PCCRC).
+Endoscopist adenoma detection rates (ADRs) vary widely and are associated with patients' risk of postcolonoscopy colorectal cancers (PCCRCs).
 However, few scalable physician-directed interventions demonstrably both improve ADR and reduce PCCRC risk.
-Among patients undergoing colonoscopy, we evaluated a scalable online…
+Among patients undergoing colonoscopy, we evaluated the influence of…

 Read more